Jeffrey-S-Smith/trainLinkList-/README.md

 - count Passengers say there is 10
 - need to store 10
-- newStoreTotalCount = 10
+- new data = 10
-- then need to add storeTotalCount to newStoreTotalCount
+- then need to add the data
 - Then store new total into storeTotalCount
 - check if there is next
 - if there is a next then move to next else if there is no next then return storeTotalCount